Why choose this programme

 - Environmental fluid mechanics

 Our academic staff

-As a PhD student within the Department of Mechanical Engineering Sciences, you’ll have access to all our facilities, including our Environmental Flow laboratory and our fluid dynamics supercomputer cluster.
+As a PhD student within the School of Mechanical Engineering Sciences, you’ll have access to all our facilities, including our Environmental Flow Laboratory and our fluid dynamics supercomputer cluster.

 Applicants are expected to hold a first or upper-second class degree in a relevant discipline (or equivalent overseas qualification), or a lower second plus a good Masters degree (distinction normally required).